 Filters are a great way to help refine the articles pulling in from your various sources.
 Filters are topics, keywords, phrases.
 If an Include filter is found in the article title or description it will be pulled into your Upcoming Articles page.
 Additionally, we use AI to scan the article and assign topical tags based on the context of the article (you'll see these in green on your Upcoming page).
 If one of those tags matches your filters, it will also pull in.
+By default, only one filter is needed to match in order for an article to be pulled in.
+If you want to require articles to match more than one filter, you can adjust those settings on the source level (Sources page > Edit Source).

 Alternatively, if an Exclude filter matches in one of those three ways above, the article will be kept OUT.
 You can still find it in your Inactive tab but it will not be eligible for your newsletter.
 Exclude filters will override any Include filter matches.